royeradames/royeradames-angular-tutorial/src/assets/testing/types-of-tests.md

 ## Unit Tests

-Test a componenet in isolation, without external resources (e.g. file system, database, API endpoints).
+Test a component in isolation, without external resources (e.g. file system, database, API endpoints).

 In angular, is testing a component.ts with a fakeService and/or fakeRouter. (without its template)